Menu

 If you read all of these, you will not come out the same person you came in (in a good way).

-Here is a list of all the books written by billionaires.
+Here is the best list on the web of all the books written by billionaires.

 I have looked all over the Internet for a list, and I’ve yet to find a list that comes close to what I’ve compiled here.
 That’s because no one seems to be as plugged into the billionaire universe and the books out there as me.
 Nor have many people set out to read most or any of these books.